 Instructions

 - Bring the eggs to room temperature.
 Separate the eggs, placing the yolks in a heat-proof mixing bowl for the buttercream.
-You don't need to "age" or dry out your egg whites by setting them out overnight.
-But you can if you like.

 - Whip the meringue.
 Place the egg whites in your mixer or mixing bowl, and beat them on medium speed until they're foamy.
 Keep beating and slowly rain in the granulated sugar.
 If adding cream of tartar, pinch a little in once the whites are opaque.
 Raise the mixer to high speed (or Level 8 on a stand mixer) and whip the meringue to firm peaks.
 When you lift the beaters or the whisk out of the meringue, it will form little peaks that stick nearly straight up.
+Add the vanilla seeds to the meringue and beat briefly to distribute them.

 - Fill the shells.
 Flip half of the baked macaron shells over and pipe a round of buttercream on each.
 Leave space between the edges of the macaron shell and the edge of the buttercream.
 Top with the remaining macaron shells, matching them up according to size.